COVID-19 community funding

 Social Service Relief Fund

-- Funding to deliver enhanced and expanded critical services for vulnerable populations
+- Funding to deliver enhanced and expanded critical services for vulnerable populations (refer to the following definition of vulnerable populations)

 - Funding to promote physical distancing and self-isolation to keep vulnerable people safe and healthy